AlexandrSokolov/logging/jul/README.md

 }
 ```

-Do not load file via file name from resources as:
+Note: do not load file via file name from resources as:
 ```java
 public class JulLoggingExample {